HarperDB/documentation/versioned_docs/version-4.3/developers/applications/define-routes.md

 # Define Fastify Routes

-HarperDB’s applications provide an extension for loading [Fastify](https://www.fastify.io/) routes as a way to handle endpoints.
+HarperDB's applications provide an extension for loading [Fastify](https://www.fastify.io/) routes as a way to handle endpoints.
 While we generally recommend building your endpoints/APIs with HarperDB's [REST interface](../rest) for better performance and standards compliance, Fastify's route can provide an extensive API for highly customized path handling.
 Below is a very simple example of a route declaration.

 The fastify route handler can be configured in your application's config.yaml (this is the default config if you used the [application template](https://github.com/HarperDB/application-template)):